zcappai/Python-From-BSc-Physics/README.md

-# Python Work From Year 1 And 2 Of BSc Physics
+# Python Work From Year 1 and 2 of BSc Physics